amsterdampolicyhackathon/amsterdampolicyhackathon.github.io/content/events/2025/index.md

 ![View the 2025 Hackathon Schedule](/images/2025/schedule.png)

 ### Opening Ceremony
-The event kicked off with inspiring keynote presentations from industry leaders and professors, setting the stage for innovative policy development.
+The event kicked off with inspiring keynote presentations from industry leaders and experts, setting the stage for innovative policy development.

 ### Team Formation
 Participants had the opportunity to form multidisciplinary teams based on their interests and expertise, ensuring diverse perspectives on each challenge.

 ### Mentorship & Support
-Throughout the hackathon, participants received guidance from experienced mentors from academia, government, and industry.
+Throughout the hackathon, participants received guidance through mentoring and workshops.

 ### Final Presentations
-Teams presented their innovative policy solutions to a panel of judges from the public sector, private sector and academia, including representatives from the Municipality of Amsterdam and partner organizations.
+Teams presented their policy recommendations to a panel of judges from the public sector, private sector, and academia, including representatives from the Municipality of Amsterdam, Dutch Ministry, PwC, and more partner organizations.

 ## Looking Forward

-Looking forward, we aim to faciliate the development of ideas conceptualized at the hackathon with partner organisations and hackathon teams.
+Looking forward, we aim to faciliate the continued contact between partner organizations and hackathon teams, so that the innovative ideas generated during the event can be further developed.
 The success of our first edition has set a strong foundation for future Amsterdam Policy Hackathon.
-We're excited to continue fostering the intersection of technology, data science, and policy innovation.
+We're excited to continue connecting students and young professionals with real stakeholders and enabling them to leverage their technical and policy skills to tackle society's most pressing challenges.

 For more information about future events and how to get involved, visit our [FAQ section](/faq) or stay updated through our [newsletter signup](https://forms.gle/iqDdhpaUhu2fL3sU8).